 The Florida courts have gone so far as to declare grandparents’ rights granted in other states unenforceable in Florida.
 Fazzini v.
 Davis, 98 So.
 3d 98 (Fla.
 2d DCA 2012)

-If a child is in the custody of someone who is not a grandparent then a grandparent could use the various grandparents’ rights laws to pursue visitation with the child.
+If a child is in the custody of someone who is not a grandparent an opportunity for grandparents rights arises.
+A grandparent could use the various grandparents’ rights laws to pursue visitation with the child in the custody of the non-parent.
 This is because the non-parent guardian does not have the fundamental constitutional rights of a parent.

 What about in the situation where the parent is a child herself?
 Can grandparents enforce their own parental rights over that teenage parent regarding the new baby?
 No. It has been held that the teenage mother can give the baby up for adoption without any input at all from her parents, the baby’s grandparents.
 Y.H. v.
 F.L.H., 784 So.2d 565 (Fla.
 1st DCA 2001) All the teenage mother is obligated to do is to give the grandparents notice of the adoption if the child lived with them for more than six months.
 Fla.
 Stat.
 Sec.
 63.0425